 National Consumer Scholars have first-hand experience living with or caring for someone with complex health and social needs, experience with systems-level transformation, and leadership involvement with an organization that provides complex care or advocacy.

-Each cohort of Consumer Scholars takes part in peer-led leadership development activities, plays an active role at the annual Putting Care at the Center conference, and brings lessons back to their local communities.
-Consumer Scholars also work with National Center staff to develop and inform the field of complex care.
+Over the course of their engagement with us, Consumer Scholars take part in leadership development and peer-to-peer learning activities, and play an active role at the annual Putting Care at the Center conference with the goal of bringing lessons back to their local communities.
+Consumer Scholars also work with National Center and Camden Coalition staff to develop and inform the field of complex care.
 They help lead field-building efforts like the complex care core competencies working group, develop and present on webinars and workshops, and more.

 Amplify: A consumer voices bureau